By: Tracey Manailescu, Co-founder and Vice President of WPIC Inc.

 - This is not your first, second or even third source of income.
 You really are just doing this for the pretty factor.

 - This might not work out, but you will try it for a year to see how it goes.
 You can always find someone to take over the weddings for you if you want out.

 For some new businesses, things fall into place at the right time, wedding inquiries come in, referrals are made, and legends are born!
 Let’s focus on the majority for the sake of this article.
 Good things take time.
 Experiences mold and shape you to learn more, and be better time and time again.

-By taking the WPIC certification course, we give you the theory, share our experiences with things that have gone wrong, explain how we fixed it and how to avoid the same situations in the future, we keep you up to date with laws and legalities, share best practices and industry standards for pricing and work ethic, etc. We provide templates and systems that work, we connect you with other WPIC alumni through our WPICalumni Association, but we cannot give you the hands-on experience that helps mold and shape you into the planner that you need to be.
+By taking the WPIC certification course, we give you the theory, share our experiences with things that have gone wrong, explain how we fixed it and how to avoid the same situations in the future, we keep you up to date with laws and legalities, share best practices and share suggested pricing and work ethic, etc. We provide templates and systems that work, we connect you with other WPIC alumni through our WPICalumni Association, but we cannot give you the hands-on experience that helps mold and shape you into the planner that you need to be.
 No one can do this, except you! (*On a side note, we do offer a paid/unpaid job board but we cannot guarantee a job after graduation).

 ROI -Return on Investment Your business is not going to magically take off by itself.
 It can take hours, days, months and years to get to the point where you feel you have made it.
 Everyone grows at their own speed.
 One thing is for sure though; You are going to have to invest in your business if you want others to take notice.
 What that magic number is, only you can say.
 However, tracking your expenses for marketing and advertising is crucial.